NENA911/NG911GISDataModel/README.md

 [Geographic Information Systems (GIS) Data Model](https://www.nena.org/page/NG911GISDataModel), which supports the NENA Next Generation 9-1-1 (NG9-1-1) Core Services (NGCS) of location validation and routing, both geospatial call routing or to the appropriate agency for dispatch.
-This model also defines several GIS data layers (layers) used in local Public Safety Answering Point (PSAP) and response agency mapping applications for handling and responding to 9-1-1 calls.
+This model also defines the GIS data layers (layers) used in local Public Safety Answering Point (PSAP) and response agency mapping applications for handling and responding to 9-1-1 calls.

+The objective of this repository is to provide a common transport format of NG9-1-1 data layers between GIS Data Providers and the SI.
+While the following scripts may be used by GIS Data Providers as a template for the management of their own NG9-1-1 data, it is expected that each GIS Data Provider will modify the schema to meet their specific organizations needs and requirements.

 ---
 ## Table of Contents